hwillGIT/IsaiahStudyInteractive/replit.md

 ## Recent Changes

-**November 9, 2025**: Standardized "View Chapter Structure" buttons across all 12 chapters.
-Created reusable `StructureButton` component that provides consistent visual styling (purple-to-blue gradient, book emoji, chapter-specific subtitle) and placement.
-The button now appears consistently between the thematic groups legend card and the transformation points/verse grid section across all chapters, matching the established pattern from chapters 2-9.
+**November 9, 2025**: Completed standardization of "View Chapter Structure" buttons across all 12 chapters.
+All chapters now use the reusable `StructureButton` component (`src/components/StructureButton.tsx`) with consistent visual styling (purple-to-blue gradient, book emoji, chapter-specific subtitle) and placement.
+The button appears consistently between the thematic groups legend card and the transformation points/verse grid section in every chapter, ensuring a unified user experience throughout the application.

 **November 9, 2025**: Completed chapters 10-12, finishing the entire "Book of Immanuel" section (chapters 7-12) and the opening division of Isaiah (chapters 1-12).
 Each new chapter follows the established pattern: thematic groups with descriptive names, exactly three structural markers with specific analytical descriptions, comprehensive reflections for key verses, and Scripture connections.
 Home page updated to display all 12 chapters with proper navigation integration.